jspotten/cs324-labs/10-lab-proxy-threadpool/README.md

 to see how your proxy server behaves with its current, incomplete functionality.)

-(Replace `port` with the port on which your proxy server is listening.)
+(Replace "port" with the port on which your proxy server is listening.)

 ```bash
 curl -x http://localhost:port/ "http://www-notls.imaal.byu.edu:5599/cgi-bin/slowsend.cgi?obj=lyrics"